iamtommetcalfe/mortgage-planner/README.md

 ## Components

+### Average Mortgage Rate Graph
+This uses the Bank of England to download a CSV of rates.
+The specific rate used for this graph is the monthly interest rate of UK monetary financial institutions (excl.
+Central Bank) sterling 5 year (90% LTV) fixed rate mortgage to households (in percent) not seasonally adjusted.

 ### Monthly Repayment Calculator
 To calculate the monthly mortgage payment based on the interest rate, loan amount, and number of years to repay the loan, you can use the following formula: